cloudogu/terraform-provider-redmine/docs/usage_en.md

 A mere Redmine container is not sufficient, since usually no configuration has been loaded and API calls have been disabled.

-Currently it is only possible to authenticate the Redmine provider against Redmine via API token (`api_key`).
+Currently, it is only possible to authenticate the Redmine provider against Redmine via API token (`api_key`).

 ### Terraform script

+The following example script can also be obtained from the `examples/` directory.

 ```terraform
 terraform {